pythoro/unitty/README.md

 Unitty provides a flexible, lightweight package to:

+* Automatically switch outputs to a different unit system using a single command, while keeping meaningful units (e.g. for force, pressure, etc.).
+This capability was a core reason to write unitty.
+* Apply units intuitively.
-* Convert numbers to and from different units
+* Convert numbers to and from different units.
 * Fully customise units and unit systems.
-* Automatically switch outputs to a different unit system using a single command, while keeping meaningful units (e.g. for force, pressure, etc.).
+The user needs full flexibility of the systems and units used.
-* Bundle values together with units for downstream use (e.g. reports, plots).
+* Bundle values with units into quantities for downstream use (e.g. reports, plots).
+* Not lock the user into objects with units attached.
+By default, units are not attached to calculation objects - the results are simply floats or arrays.
+This behaviour can be changed automatically to do dimensional checks during unittesting.
 * Use meaningful units (e.g. for force, pressure, etc.) while also allowing dimensionality reduction and checking.
+Automatic dimensionality reduction in some other packages can be frustrating.

 It is built on the idea that units provide scale factors to convert numbers to and from values in SI base units.
 Since SI base units all have magnitudes of